-Rodney Rouse Dangar was a deeply conservative man descended from two of Australia’s oldest and wealthiest pastoral families.
+Educated at All Saints College, Bathurst, Rodney Rouse Dangar was a deeply conservative man descended from two of Australia’s oldest and wealthiest pastoral families.
 He was the son of Albert Augustus Dangar and thereby a grandson of Henry Dangar, the assistant surveyor of the colony of NSW from 1821 to 1828, and the man who surveyed much of the Hunter Valley as it was opened for settlement.
 Eventually dismissed from government service after charges of using his position for personal gain, Henry Dangar settled on land previously granted to him at Neotsfield and built the impressive mansion that still stands there today.
 Given the less than honourable reasons for Henry Dangar’s own loss of government patronage, it might seem strange that one of the reasons his grandson didn’t want to have any dealings with Joe Brien was that he regarded him as a parvenu.
-Dangar saw him a social climber who had once engaged in the nefarious practice of money lending, operating under the slogan ‘I never refuse’.
+Dangar saw him as a social climber who had once engaged in the nefarious practice of money-lending operating under the slogan ‘I never refuse’.
 But old Percy Brown insisted, telling Dangar that he would book an extra mare in his own name and put in one of Dangar’s to make up the number.
 The wealthy pastoralist grudgingly gave way.

 Dangar’s homestead was Baroona, a two-storied sandstone and stucco mansion built in the high-Victorian style; it still stands today on a hilltop not far from the famous Neotsfield pile of his grandfather.
 Gazing at it today one can only conclude that it was a fitting birthplace for one of the great racehorses of the Australian Turf.
 Rodney Dangar’s father, Albert, the fourth son of the original Henry Dangar, acquired the property in 1869, then named Rosemont, and set about enlarging and developing it, firstly engaging the architect, Benjamin Backhouse, and then in 1871 recruiting Horbury Hunt.
 The walls of the original house, constructed in 1827 in the Georgian style, were retained when these additions took place.
-When completed, it boasted a Victorian Italianate tower, eighteen rooms and four bathrooms and was complemented by a red and cream painted stone columned verandah, replete with a five-bay iron balcony.
+When completed, it boasted a Victorian Italianate tower, eighteen rooms and four bathrooms and was complemented by a red and cream-painted stone columned verandah, replete with a five-bay iron balcony.
 All of the joineries within are of the most beautiful cedar.
 In 1885 a stable block and a service wing designed in Victorian Gothic fashion by the architect, Horbury Hunt, were added.

 The first Pantheons to go through the sales ring were disappointing and lacked both size and character; they sold cheaply.
 Few raced early, and the stallion only managed to get three winners in his first year.
 But whatever the shortcomings of Pantheon’s other stock, neither size nor character was lacking in Peter Pan.
 Still, like most of the sire’s progeny, he was slow to mature, and McGrath only raced him once in his juvenile season, running unplaced at the Tattersall’s May Meeting in a 6f juvenile handicap.
 The horse was then off the scene after picking up a nail, which resulted in a septic hoof.
 Being a big, awkward customer that was still growing, the accident may have been a blessing in disguise.
 Certainly, in his later years, McGrath made no secret of his belief that this enforced lay-off was the making of Peter Pan as a racehorse.
 The wily old trainer brought the big chestnut back into work again just as the 1931-32 racing season was ending and as lazy and laidback as the son of Pantheon was, he showed McGrath enough to suggest he might develop into a Derby horse.
 Needless to say, it wasn’t an opinion that the Tattersall’s men shared when framing their spring markets on the basis of the chestnut’s only public appearance.